muratk5n/thirdwave/en/README.md

 ---

+Most of the Snyderverse actors were great picks; Momoa, Cavill; maybe they'll be back in some form some day - JM wants to be a bad guy?
+Cavill too, a future, or different version of the character..
+DC has massive cannon, creates options.

+---

 "I usually find the English language painfully boring, but then I found out someone invented a term for 'fear of palindromes' and it's...  aibohphobia"